-- In line with 1 above, the school may decide that the children involved do not require referral to statutory services but may benefit from early help.
-Early help means providing support as soon as a problem emerges, at any point in a child's life.
+• In line with 1 above, the school may decide that the children involved do not require referral to statutory services but may benefit from early help.
+Early Help is support for the children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
 Providing early help is more effective in promoting the welfare of children than reacting later.
 Early help can be particularly useful to address non-violent HSB and may prevent escalation of sexual violence.
 It is particularly important that the designated safeguarding lead (and their deputies) know what the Early Help process is and how and where to access support.
-More information on Early Help is set out in Part one of this guidance with full details of the early help process in Chapter one of Working Together to Safeguard Children. - Multi-agency early help will work best when placed alongside strong school policies, preventative education and engagement with parents and carers. - Early help and the option to manage a report internally do not need to be mutually exclusive: a school could manage internally and seek early help for both the victim and perpetrator(s).
+More information on Early Help is set out in Part one of this guidance with full details of the early help process in Chapter one of Working Together to Safeguard Children.

-- Whatever the response, it should be under-pinned by the principle that there is zero tolerance approach to sexual violence and sexual harassment, and it is never acceptable and will not be tolerated. - All concerns, discussions, decisions and reasons for decisions should be recorded (written or electronic).
+- Multi-agency early help will work best when placed alongside strong school policies, preventative education and engagement with parents and carers. - Early help and the option to manage a report internally do not need to be mutually exclusive: a school could manage internally and seek early help for both the victim and perpetrator(s). - Whatever the response, it should be under-pinned by the principle that there is zero tolerance approach to sexual violence and sexual harassment, and it is never acceptable and will not be tolerated. - All concerns, discussions, decisions and reasons for decisions should be recorded (written or electronic).